 I ended up being inspired by this cookie cutter but instead made a much smaller version so I made a template.

-I decided that we needed some foliage so I made some trees of different sizes.
+We needed some foliage so I made some trees of different sizes.
 I didn’t want to fuss with making a template so I just freehanded it with my Xacto knife.

-Snow + Border
+Creating Snow and a Border

 I used coconut flakes to replicate snow and in order to create a border around the property, I hand painted some small marshmallows.
 I used a little bit of vodka (it dries easily) and a teeny drop of brown food coloring gel.